Vonage/vivid-3/libs/components/src/lib/data-grid/README.md

 ## Accessibility

+### Keyboard Navigation

 Keyboard events and focus handling are compliant with WACG standards.

+### aria-selected
 Usage of `aria-selected` hints on a selectable element and its selection status.

+### aria-sort
 When a cell is sorted but not according to ascending or descending algorithm, use `aria-sort="other"`.

+### aria-rowcount
+`aria-rowcount` is meant to be used when the number of visible rows differs from the number of total rows.
+This can happen in case of virtual or infinite scroll as well as in case of filtering.
+See [the filtering use case](#filterable) for usage example.

 ## Use Cases